jaspector

 Required for all new construction, additions, alterations, and remodeling work -- residential, commercial, and public.
 Also required for all electrical, plumbing, and mechanical installations.
 Walls and fences over 6 feet high require a permit.

-Typical processing time is Approximately 2.5 weeks residential, 3.5 weeks commercial for standard plan review.
+Building permit processing times in Albuquerque, NM typically run Approximately 2.5 weeks residential, 3.5 weeks commercial for standard plan review.
 Expedited FasTrax option available (3x regular fee, $1,000 minimum)..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in Albuquerque, NM.
 The following work is generally exempt: One-story detached accessory structures (tool sheds, playhouses, similar) not exceeding 120 square feet in floor area; Painting, papering, tiling, carpeting, cabinets, countertops, and similar finish work; Ordinary repairs with total valuation under $1,000; Prefabricated above-ground swimming pools (IRC-regulated buildings) less than 54 inches deep, under 5,000 gallons capacity, installed entirely above ground; Fences not over 6 feet high (fences over 6 feet require a permit); Retaining walls not over 4 feet in height (bottom of footing to top of wall), unless supporting a surcharge or adjacent to a public way; Swings and playground equipment accessory to a one- or two-family dwelling.
+When in doubt, confirm with the local building department before starting work.